ryeones/fomties-digital-garden/_notes/huh, so what is this.md

 3. [[tags|what i write about]] - check out my (topics i write about for top level) maps of content

-4. [[home]] - let the interconnected notes guide you through my digital garden
+4. graph view - let the interconnected notes below guide you through my digital garden

 if you just want the latest scoop on what's going on, check out what i'm up to [[now]], which serves as a [[now page]].